 Inspired by the funkier side of jazz, Kim’s style of performance is best described as ‘funky saxophonist meets 1940′s jazz singer’.
 Kim performs an eclectic mix of music spanning many genres with a quirky, jazzy twist together with her own original material, all packaged up in a captivating performance and warm stage presence.

-Kim has performed alongside some of the UK’s finest jazz musicians with regular band personnel including highly acclaimed musicians Lee Jones (guitar), Tom Clarke-Hill (double bass), Rory McInroy (piano), Chris Cobbson (guitar) and husband Mike Cypher (drums).
+Kim has performed alongside some of the country’s finest jazz musicians including Dave Newton (piano), Clive Morton (double bass), Liane Carroll (piano & vox), Alex Steele (piano), Remi Harris (guitar), Andy Sheppard (saxophone) with regular band personnel including highly acclaimed musicians Lee Jones (guitar), Tom Clarke-Hill (double bass), Rory McInroy (piano), Chris Cobbson (guitar) and husband Mike Cypher (drums).
+Kim regularly collaborates with US guitarist B.D.
+Lenz and his band including Easter and Summer tours plus a brand new original track ‘Rising From The Dust’ due for release in the Autumn of 2018.

 Kim was commissioned to perform a private event for the Prime Minister Theresa May in August 2017.